English, Bachelor of Arts College of Letters & Science

 Honors & Honors Program

 A Senior Honors Program is available to an invited group of English majors, who prepare and write a Senior Thesis (either a research paper or creative writing) in their final year.
-The critical honors program consists of 4 units of 194H and 4 units of 195H, normally taken during winter and spring quarters of the senior year.
+The critical honors program consists of 4 units of 194H and 4 units of 195H, normally taken during fall and spring quarters of the senior year.
 The creative writing honors program consists of 4 units of 100FA or 100PA, normally taken during spring quarter of the junior year, and 4 units of 195H, normally taken winter quarter of the senior year.
 Completion of the program is a prerequisite for High or Highest Honors at graduation.
 Eligibility criteria and application materials may be obtained at the Undergraduate Advising office in 177 Voorhies Hall or see English.
 For more details, see Graduation Honors.

 Education Abroad Options